johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

   })

 ```
+* Leave this file open in your text editor - you will come back to it in a minute.
 * Using your favorite text editor again, open the file you used to create your addresses from **seed a**
 * The file was named `a-create-address.js`
 * It would be best to open this script in read only mode if your text editor offers this option.